Discover Scottish Islands

 Orkney

-- A couple of small islands near Orkney are linked by the shortest commercial flight in the world, normally it takes 1.5 minutes, but the record is set at 50 seconds!
+- Because of the dramatically rough sea conditions during the winter, a couple of small islands near Orkney are linked by the shortest commercial flight in the world, normally it takes 1.5 minutes, but the record is set at 50 seconds!

 Mull

-- The colourful village of Tobermory on Mull's east coast was the inspiration behind the popular children's TV show Balamory.
+- The colorful village of Tobermory on Mull's east coast was the inspiration behind the popular children's TV show Balamory.

 - The little tidal island of Erraid off Mull's coast is said to be Robert Louis Stevenson's inspiration for his renowned novel Kidnapped.